braze-inc/braze-docs/_docs/_user_guide/getting_started/b2b_use_cases/b2b_salesforce_sales_cloud.md

 ---
 nav_title: Salesforce Sales Cloud
-article_title: Update Leads in Salesforce Sales Cloud
+article_title: Managing leads with Salesforce Sales Cloud
 page_order: 3
 page_type: reference
 description: "Learn how to use Braze webhooks to create and update leads in Salesforce Sales Cloud through the Salesforce sobjects/Lead endpoint."
 ---

-# Update leads in Salesforce Sales Cloud
+# Managing leads with Salesforce Sales Cloud

 > [Salesforce](https://www.salesforce.com/) is one of the world’s leading cloud-based Customer Relationship Management (CRM) platforms designed to help businesses manage their entire sales process, including lead generation, opportunity tracking, and account management.<br><br>This page demonstrates how to use Braze webhooks to create and update leads in Salesforce Sales Cloud through a community-submitted integration.